DataDog/integrations-core/hyperv/README.md

 ### Service Checks

-Hyper-V does not include any service checks at this time.
+Hyper-V does not include any service checks.

 ### Events

-Hyper-V does not include any events at this time.
+Hyper-V does not include any events.

 ## Troubleshooting